yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

-If the last call to **``Pickit_look_for_object()``** found no objects (line 94 is the else statement of line 51), the robot is sent to its home position and Pick-it is triggered to detect objects.
+If the last call to **``Pickit_look_for_object()``** found no objects (line 94 is the else statement of line 51), the robot is sent to its home position and Pickit is triggered to detect objects.
 As long as there are no object detections, the infinite loop will keep on trying to find one.